 At Amazon’s 2019 re: MARS conference, the company announced its plan to launch drone delivery services, Prime Air in a few months, which will then replace its two-day Prime shipping with two-hour Prime Now deliveries.
 Although official trials have not been announced yet, the news here says Amazon has also tested drones in the UK.
 Soon, we would have our Amazon orders delivered by drones in a limited time.

 Alphabet’s Wing, a drone delivery service in partnership with FedEx and Walgreens, provides FedEx shipments as well as Walgreens health and wellness products.
 Wing’s drones deliver products that weigh between two and three pounds.
-In addition to improving speed and reducing costs, Alphabet also claims fuel efficiency as drones are powered by all-electric power systems.
+In addition to improving speed and reducing costs, Alphabet also claims fuel efficiency.
 The pandemic has brought an upsurge in the Alphabet drone delivery service.

 UPS Flight Forward became the first drone service to operate as a commercial airline in 2019.
 The company started commercial drone delivery flights with delivery services at WakeMed’s hospital and campaign in Raleigh, N.C.
 Since then, the company has expanded delivery services in the health care sector.
 It has recently partnered with CVS Pharmacy, completing the first commercial drone delivery of prescription at the customer’s doorstep.

 In 2019, Walmart set a record for filing more drone patents than Amazon in two years.
 And by Sept 2020, it has started making its first grocery and household items deliveries in Fayetteville, North Carolina using Flytrex’s drones.